Taylor High School (Arkansas): Academics

 The assumed course of study at Taylor High School is the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students engage in regular and Advanced Placement (AP) coursework and exams to obtain at least 23 units before graduation, which is one credit more than the state standard of 22 units.
 Exceptional students have been recognized as National Merit Finalists and participated in Arkansas Governor's School.
 The school maintains a concurrent credit partnership with South Arkansas Community College, whereas students in 11th and 12th grade can attend SACC and receive high school and college credit simultaneously.
 Students that graduate with a 3.50 or higher grade point average (GPA) are designated Honor Graduates, with Highest Honor Graduates graduating with a 3.75 or higher GPA.

 Athletics

 The Taylor High School mascot is the Tiger with blue and white serving as the school colors.

 For the 2012–14 seasons, the Taylor Tigers participate in the 1A Region 7 East Conference.
 Competition is primarily sanctioned by the Arkansas Activities Association with the Tigers competing in golf (boys/girls), basketball (boys/girls), baseball, and softball.

+The Tigers baseball team has won 10 state championships including five consecutive (2022–2026).